IchBinLeoon/anisearch-discord-bot/README.md

     # The SauceNAO API key.
 Is required for the `source` command.
     SAUCENAO = 'my api key'

-    # The secret key used for authentication.
+    # The secret key used for authentication between the bot and the dashboard.
 Use what you want.
-Should be the same as your dashboard’s secret key.
-    IPC_SECRET_KEY = 'super secret key'
-    ```

-### Dashboard
-The bot comes with an admin web dashboard running on port 5000.

-1. Change the working directory.

-    ```
-    $ cd ..
-    $ cd dashboard
-    ```

-2. Rename `config.example.py` to `config.py`.

-3. Edit `config.py`.

-    ```py
-    # The secret key used for authentication.
-Use what you want.
-Should be the same as your bot’s secret key.
     IPC_SECRET_KEY = 'super secret key'
     ```